godotengine/godot-docs/classes/class_graphnode.rst

 Description
 -----------

 A GraphNode is a container.
-Each GraphNode can have several input and output slots, sometimes refered to as ports, allowing connections between GraphNodes.
+Each GraphNode can have several input and output slots, sometimes referred to as ports, allowing connections between GraphNodes.
 To add a slot to GraphNode, add any :ref:`Control<class_Control>`-derived child node to it.

 After adding at least one child to GraphNode new sections will be automatically created in the Inspector called 'Slot'.
 When 'Slot' is expanded you will see list with index number for each slot.
 You can click on each of them to expand further.